42-AI/bootcamp_machine-learning/day01/day01.md

 # Day01 - Univariate Linear Regression

-You will now implement a way to improve your model performances, using gradient descent.
-Then you will discover the principle of normalization.
+Today you will implement a method to improve your model's performance: **gradient descent**.
+Then you will discover the notion of normalization.

-## Notions of the day
+## Notions of the Day
-Gradient descent, linear regression, standardization.
+Gradient descent, linear regression, normalization.

-## Useful Ressources
+## Useful Resources

-We strongly advise you to use the following ressources:
+We strongly advise you to use the following resources:
 [Machine Learning MOOC - Stanford](https://www.coursera.org/learn/machine-learning/home/week/1)

 ### Week 1: